Chronic inflammatory diseases are increasinga Increasing in importance in the western world:

 Nitrosative stress, measurable by:

-Immune activation is at the center of inflammation:
+Immune activation is at the heart of inflammation:

 3 types of inflammation related to the immune system: